geek-kb/k8s_security/docs/attack_vectors/insecure_secrets_management.md

 ---
 sidebar_position: 4
 title: Insecure Secrets Management
-description: Understanding the risks of insecure secrets management in Kubernetes and best practices to securely handle sensitive data.
+description: Understanding the risks of insecure secrets management in Kubernetes and how it can lead to sensitive data exposure.
 ---

 # Insecure Secrets Management